-Thanks to the magic of the internet, more options for buying clothes are available now than ever before: we can buy directly from designers and artisans themselves; rent clothes, and hunt for vintage treasures that were previously available only buy digging through dusty bins.
-Thrifting online has exploded in popularity as retailers have marketed their clothing better, with improved photography, selection, and purchasing processes.
+Thanks to the magic of the internet, more options for buying clothes are available now than ever before.
+We can buy directly from designers and artisans themselves; rent clothes, and hunt for vintage treasures that were previously available only buy digging through dusty bins.
+The rise of thrifting online has exploded, and retailers have marketed their clothing better, with improved photography, selection, and purchasing processes.

 For all those reasons, the secondhand clothing market is on track to grow 24 percent faster than the traditional retail market over the next four years, according to the ThredUp report.
 The main driver, it says, is Millennials’ desire to look cool and unique, whilst maintaining their dedication to social and environmental responsibility.
 Additionally, 66% of consumers report that they only buy high end designer brands if they’re second hand, since they’re more affordable on sites like Vestaire Collective and eBay.

-Noticing that consumers are searching for rare, unique designer items that don’t add to environmental destruction, top brands like Calvin Klein and Ralph Lauren are dusting off some of their archived styles and putting them back on the market.
+Noticing that consumers are searching for rare, unique designer items that don’t add to environmental destruction, the rise of thrifting has reached top brands like Calvin Klein and Ralph Lauren.
+Better known fashion labels are dusting off some of their archived styles and putting them back on the market.
 Levi’s is one label that’s surely particularly happy they didn’t ditch their dead stock – the denim company is now offering Levi’s Authorized Vintage, which consists of 50,000 pairs of Levi’s jeans from the 1960s, ’70s, and ’80s.

 Fast Fashion Slowing Down